 PRA Disclosure Statement According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
 The valid OMB control number for this information collection is 0938-1051.
-If you have comments or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.
-Wall Stop C4-20-03, Baltimore, Wal yland 21244-1630.
+If you have comments or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.
 ATENCIÓN: si habla español, tiene a su disposición servicios gratuitos de asistencia lingüística.
-Llame al 1.800.268.5707 (TTY: 1.800.716.3231 ). © 2019 Express Scripts.
+Llame al 1.800.268.5707 (TTY: 1.800.716.3231).
+Other pharmacies are available in our network. © 2020 Express Scripts.
 All Rights Reserved.
 Express Scripts and "E" Logo are trademarks of Express Scripts Strategic Development, Inc. All other trademarks are the property of their respective owners.
-E00KTA0A